Laboratorynotices/Netlify_VueFire_SSR/README.md

 ## Overview

 This project is an experiment to investigate issues encountered when setting up a Nuxt 3 application with VueFire while enabling Server-Side Rendering (SSR) in Netlify.
-The goal is to identify the root cause of the problem and find a working solution.
+The goal is to identify the root cause of potential problems and find a working solution.

 ## Expected Challenges